ajcolon/PieGen/README.md

 # pie-gen

 PieGen is a project created by Albith Joel Colon.
-The web application serves as a frontend interface for the pie creation service hosted at (https://pie-chart.herokuapp.com/).
+The web application serves as a frontend interface for the pie creation api service at https://pie-chart.herokuapp.com/.

-Within the web application the user can create, edit, delete pie charts:
+Within the web application the user can create, edit, delete pie charts and more:

-More information about the API service can be found at https://github.com/treasure-data/pie-chart-api

 ## Get application dependencies